Thank you to our STEM Heroes:

 - Registration Exchanges: We want to see you again when it’s safe to do so!
 That’s why we’re asking you to complete this form if you’ve registered for any upcoming workshops or purchased any general admission tickets.
 We hope you’ll consider exchanging your registration for a future event or donating the value of your registration.
 As a nonprofit, we rely solely on the generosity of our community (during normal operations), and hope you’ll continue to support us through this international crisis.

-- STEM-spiration: As educators, we know the importance of keeping normalcy in the lives of children, especially in times of crisis.
-We hope you’ll follow our social media accounts for easy DIY home experiments, educational activities, and feel-good family science content to make your time at home a bit brighter.
+- Arvest Bank STEM-ologist School: As educators, we know the importance of keeping normalcy in the lives of children, especially in times of crisis.
+We hope you’ll follow our Facebook page for three live-streamed lessons a day for learners of all ages.

 We know this is uncharted territory, but we want to remain both realistic and optimistic.
-That’s why we are only canceling programming between now and May 1.
-As of now, we are not canceling any of our Summer of Science programming.
+That’s why we are only modifying our May-July camps and leaving our August Summer of Science camps as scheduled.
 As always, we will reevaluate as developing recommendations come to us from state and local officials.
 We promise to notify you through our website and social media as we make these difficult decisions.

 From the bottom of our hearts, we cannot thank you enough for your continued support of your local, nonprofit science center.
 We look forward to seeing you back at the Discovery Center, but until then stay healthy, stay curious, and don’t forget to love each other.